Group B streptococcal infection: Royal College of Obstetricians and Gynaecologists (RCOG)

 Nevertheless, it is stated that if GBS carriage is detected incidentally or by intentional testing, women should be offered IAP.
 And that all pregnant women should be provided with an appropriate information leaflet about GBS and pregnancy (published in December 2017).

-Instead, women are treated according to their risk in labour.
-IAP is offered to women in labout where GBS has been found from their urine or vaginal/rectal swabs taken during the pregnancy, and to women who have previously had a baby with GBS disease.
-Immediate induction of labour and IAP should be offered to all women with prelabour rupture of membranes at 37 weeks of gestation or more, to women whose membranes are ruptured more than 18 hours and to those who have fever in labour.

-Women who are pyrexial in labour should be offered broad-spectrum antibiotics including an antibiotic appropriate for preventing EOD-GBS.
+Instead, women are treated according to their risk in labor.
+IAP is offered to women in labor where GBS has been found from their urine or vaginal/rectal swabs taken during the pregnancy, and to women who have previously had a baby with GBS disease.
+Immediate induction of labor and IAP should be offered to all women with prelabor rupture of membranes at 37 weeks of gestation or more, to women whose membranes are ruptured more than 18 hours and to those who have fever in labor.
+Women who are pyrexial in labor should be offered broad-spectrum antibiotics including an antibiotic appropriate for preventing EOD-GBS.